 - An employee’s laptop containing PHI gets stolen.
 This is a data breach.

-- After the employee’s laptop gets stolen, the organization doesn’t have a policy in place barring laptops being taken off site or requiring encryption.
+- After the employee’s laptop gets stolen, the organization doesn’t have a policy in place barring laptops from being taken off-site or requiring encryption.
 This is a HIPAA violation.

-In 2018, OCR found 10 companies guilty of not following HIPAA compliance.
+In 2018, OCR found 10 companies guilty of noncompliance with HIPAA.
 This resulted in $28.7 million in fines altogether.

-In 2009, Blue Cross Blue Shield of Tennessee had a data breach, exposing over 1 million records.
+In 2009, Blue Cross Blue Shield of Tennessee experienced a data breach that exposed over 1 million records.
 It cost them an estimated $18.5 million.

-In 2015, Anthem Inc breached 80 million records costing them $1 billion.
+In 2015, Anthem Inc. suffered a breach that exposed 80 million records, costing the company $1 billion.

 Some of the most common HIPAA violations are: